varunchach/Analytics-Vidya-Jobhathon-CLTV-Prediction/README.md

 CLTV refers to customer's life time value which is annoted by VahanBima organization.
 More the value , better is the customer.

+We see data is right skewed (positively skewed) with most density concentrated between [24828,103440].

 ### Exploratory Data Analysis :-
+Please refer EDA.html for detailed Exploratory analysis report.
 Example :-
 1. Income variable